BSzcz22/r4---imagine-manipulation-/reflection.md

 ### Understanding (CiE)

-The skills this project focused on were:
+The skills this project focused on were: This project mainly focused on functions, variables, and loops.

 My project exhibits